SeanJxie/raytracing-in-python/README.md

 Is it slow?
 Yes.
 Very, very, very unbearably slow.
 I paid the appropriate price.

+To remedy the slowness of this all, I've had a go at implementing multiprocessing.
+It has gone well, we there is improvement of a factor of up to 35.

-To remedy the slowness of this all, I recommend running the raytracer with [PyPy](https://www.pypy.org/), which I've measured to be about 35 times faster than CPython when running the raytracer on the demo scene.
+I recommend running the raytracer with [PyPy](https://www.pypy.org/), which I've measured to be about 35 times faster than CPython when running the raytracer on the demo scene.